 Possession is of central importance in this Sunday’s Gospel.
 Jesus heals a possessed man and people are astonished at his authority to do so.
 Commentators on this and other Gospel stories of possession sometimes alter or dismiss the possession element.
 They suggest possession is a misunderstanding of mental illness.
 However, possession may in fact be the accurate description.
 Possession may describe the spiritual dimension to mental illness.
 Mental illness severs a person’s connection to reality.
 It disrupts their thoughts, feelings, and ability to relate to others.
 So much so it sometimes leads people to think they hear voices telling them to kill people.
 The spiritual dimension proposes that a mentally ill person, or even a group, is not in touch with reality because they are indeed under the control of, or possessed by, some other force.
 It is a harmful external force and can indeed go so far as to tell them to kill people.
 All of which means a mentally ill person is not acting from their own conscientious internal authority.
 A human being’s conscientious internal authority empowers them to heal people, as Jesus witnessed.

-Militarism is a world-wide religion in possession of some people.
+Militarism is a world-wide religion in possession of too many people.
 It explains how Chris Kyle and the U.S. military, with all their many supporters, could believe they are saviors, religiously justified in murdering other human beings.
 That possession would also explain how U.S. citizens, many of whom call themselves Christian, could enjoy Hollywood’s recent revisualization of the carnage in a movie about Chris Kyle.
 Possession would further explain why too many U.S. Christians are not acting from their conscientious internal authority that empowers them to heal as Jesus witnessed.

 Prayer: Dear Jesus, heal us from our possession by Militarism.